How Guitar Tube Amplifiers Work

 Edison discovered while working on the light bulb that if you put a wire in a vacuum tube and heat the wire (light bulb filament) electrons would "boil off" into the vacuum.
 He also discovered he could put a positively charged 'plate' inside the tube to collect the boiling electrons and create a current from the hot filament, or cathode, across the gap to the plate.
 This is the 'Edison Effect,' which acts as a one-way electronic valve--heat the filament and electrons flow, remove the heat and the flow stops.
 It's a one-way valve because the plate is not heated so electrons can't flow from the plate to the filament.
 This is why vacuum tubes are referred to as 'valves.'

 Later someone discovered you could put an electrically charged metal screen, or 'grid,' between the cathode and plate to block the electron flow.
 If you fluctuate the electric charge of the 'control grid' you fluctuate the current flow between the cathode and plate.
-This effect can be used as a signal amplifier by applying a low level signal to the grid which modulates the much larger flow of electrons between the cathode and plate.
+This effect can be used as a signal amplifier by applying a low level signal to the grid which modulates the much larger flow of electrons between the cathode and plate (the plate is also called the anode).

 An important concept to understand with tube electronics is that the plate brings in high voltage DC to power the tube and simultaneously carries the amplified AC audio signal out.
 The AC audio signal 'rides on top' of the DC.
 This is called 'DC offset.'